Goo (album): Reception

+Legacy

 Since Goo was first released, it has been viewed as one of the greatest and most important alternative rock records of all time, as well as a culturally significant work.
 Alec Foerge cited it as "radical—even defiant by 1990 major label standards" while David Browne said the album's success was "an indication that an audience for this music was coalescing, albeit slowly".
 Daisy Jones of Dazed found the album powerfully relevant to American youth: "It sprung out of 1990, the year in which grunge had spread like an itch amongst a generation increasingly disillusioned with the mock-metal and stadium theatrics of artists like Guns N' Roses and Alice Cooper".
 Writing for Tidal, Jakob Matzen said that because Goo was Sonic Youth's most approachable album, it is a "crucial piece of the puzzle to understand how and why other alternative artists (like Nirvana) were able to bring the underground to the mainstream and challenge the dominant music industry hegemony".

 In 2014, music journalist Andrew Earles wrote that "What makes Goo an undeniable winner is Sonic Youth's increased focus on songcraft", going on to say the album contains some of the best material of the band's career.

 In 2020, Paste named Goo the 3rd best album of 1990.
 Staff writer Jonah Flicker wrote: "Sonic Youth’s Goo came at just the right time—the ’90s had arrived, and “alternative rock” and grunge were hitting it big. [...]
 Goo also marked the beginning of a long relationship with Geffen Records, bringing truly experimental rock to the mainstream."